auser/beehive/lib/erlang/README.markdown

 The user table stores information about the users associated with the system.

-The users_apps table stores the mappings between users and their apps
+The user_app table stores the mappings between users and their apps

 ## Proxy